TaxAid is a charity registered in England & Wales (No. 1062852).

 The personal information we collect might include your name, address, email address and relevant information regarding your tax query.

 In order for us to process your information in a confidential manner, and to assist your query we may need to take verbal consent over the phone.
-We will process this personal information under the ‘legitimate interests’ guidance of GDPR.
+Therefore our legal basis for collecting your information is naturally ‘consent’, as recommended by GDPR guidelines.